 As with everything, make sure to test out various types of fuel on your training runs to see what your stomach tolerates best, so you can fuel confidently on race day.

-You did it!
-You crossed the finish line, you earned a medal, you handed over your timing chip, and you hobbled over to the food tents.
-In the immediate moments after your finish, drink several cups of water or sports drink to nourish your tired muscles.
+Race day: In the immediate moments after your finish, drink several cups of water or sports drink to nourish your tired muscles.
 Walk a little, if you can, to let those muscles cool down.
 Do gentle stretching.
-Eat some simple carbohydrates, whether you feel like it or not – your body will thank you later.
+Eat some simple carbohydrates, whether you feel like it or not.

 After race day: Take at least a week off before resuming any kind of regular running schedule, and even then take your time easing back into distance and frequency.